-In conjunction with its activities during fiscal 2009, the Audit Committee reviewed and discussed our interim results and the annual integrated audit of our financial statements and internal control over financial reporting with the Company's independent registered public accounting firm with and without management present, and with management.
+In conjunction with its activities during fiscal 2010, the Audit Committee reviewed and discussed our interim results, audited financial statements, and the annual integrated audit of our financial statements and internal control over financial reporting with the Company's independent registered public accounting firm with and without management present, and with management.
 The members of the Audit Committee discussed the quarterly review procedures and annual audit procedures performed by the independent registered public accounting firm in connection with the quarterly unaudited and annual audited financial statements and discussed and agreed upon procedures related to the audit of internal control over financial reporting with management of the Company and its independent registered public accounting firm.
 The members of the Audit Committee also discussed with the Company's independent registered public accounting firm the matters required to be discussed by the Statement on Auditing Standards No. 61, as amended.
-In addition, the Audit Committee received from the Company's independent registered public accounting firm the written disclosures and the letter required by the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm the fiscal 2009 annual audited financial statements be included in the Company's Annual Report on Form 10-K for fiscal 2009 for filing with the SEC.
+In addition, the Audit Committee received from the Company's independent registered public accounting firm the written disclosures and the letter required by the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm the independent registered public accounting firm's independence.
+Based on the foregoing reviews and discussions, the Audit Committee recommended to the Board that the fiscal 2010 annual audited financial statements be included in the Company's Annual Report on Form 10-K for fiscal 2010 for filing with the SEC.

-Audit Committee Richard C. Pfenniger, Jr., Chairman Robert A. Baron Thomas E. Beier
+Audit Committee Richard C. Pfenniger, Jr., Chairman Robert A. Baron John A. Paganelli